kennethrrosen/qujourno/README.md

-# qusal
+# qujourno

-Salt Formulas for Qubes OS.
+Salt Formulas for journalists using Qubes OS.

 ## Warning

 **Warning**: Not ready for production, development only.
 Breaking changes can and will be introduced in the meantime.
+This is a downstream project in Alpha and under intense revision.
 You've been warned.

 ## Table of Contents